mrmjij/mrmjij/README.md

-- 👋 Hi, I’m @mrmjij
+- 👋 Hi, I’m MD MAHBUBUR RAHMAN MOIN.
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on...
-- 📫 How to reach me ...by website https://mrmjij.blogspot.com
+📫: How to reach me ...by website https://mrmjij.blogspot.com

 <!---